antirez/disque/README.md

 Adds a job to the specified queue.
 Arguments are as follows:

 * *queue_name* is the name of the queue, any string, basically.
 You don't need to create queues, if it does not exist, it gets created automatically.
-If it has no longer jobs, it gets removed.
+A queue gets removed automatically when there isn’t any jobs in it.
 * *job* is a string representing the job.
 Disque is job meaning agnostic, for it a job is just a message to deliver.
 Job max size is 4GB.
 * *ms-timeout* is the command timeout in milliseconds.
 If no ASYNC is specified, and the replication level specified is not reached in the specified number of milliseconds, the command returns with an error, and the node does a best-effort cleanup, that is, it will try to delete copies of the job across the cluster.
 However the job may still be delivered later.
 Note that the actual timeout resolution is 1/10 of second or worse with the default server hz.
 * *REPLICATE count* is the number of nodes the job should be replicated to.